g-richardson-02/MATH3713-Project/README.md

        python filename.py

 The code has print functions for each step in the algorithm, as to show the code is running as expected.
 For more computationally demanding code/layouts please allow some time for this to work.
+Please make sure to download the "power_thrust_mos.csv" file, as it is used in these scripts.

 # For files WITHOUT (PyWake):